CivicTechAtlanta/early-voting/angular/README.md

 Running `grunt test` will run the unit tests with karma.

+## To deploy the app (if you have the AWS token)

+Uncomment line 442 of `/angular/Gruntfile.js`

+    grunt build
+    grunt upload

 ## Update site for a new election
 1. Run the scraper (follow instructions in `scraper/README.md`.
 2. Copy `scraper/scraped/processed-DATE.geojson` to `angular/app/data/elections/DATE-locations.geojson`.